camusdb/camusdb.github.io/docs/configuration.md

 does not add the sub-budget to the total.
 The sub-budget must not exceed the total.
 CamusDB compares the two values after the merge of all layers.
 An override of only one of the two can therefore produce an inconsistent pair.
-One example is a total of 100 MiB against a computed memtable of 512 MiB.
-The node then fails at startup with `InvalidConfig`.
+One example is a total of 100 MiB against an explicit memtable budget of 512 MiB.
+The computed memtable default never exceeds the total, including the flush-unit floor.
 Set both values together.

 `max_bytes_per_actor` applies to one actor.
 Multiply it by `key_value_workers` to get the total.
 The default is one worker for each CPU.